qlonik/musical-parakeet/README.md

 4. Run the Ansible prepare playbook (nodes wil reboot when done)

     ```sh
-    task ansible:prepare
+    task ansible:run playbook=cluster-prepare
     ```

 ### ⛵ Stage 5: Use Ansible to install k3s

 📍 _Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) Ansible galaxy role.
-If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over from this point._
+If you run into problems, you can run `task ansible:run playbook=cluster-nuke` to destroy the k3s cluster and start over from this point._

 1. Verify Ansible can view your config